PREVIEW-Malaysia's Anwar tries to lock in lead in close election race | Politics

 The coalition led by Anwar - who in 25 years has gone from the heir apparent of Malaysia's longest-serving leader to a prisoner convicted of sodomy to the country's leading opposition figure - is expected to win the most seats but fall short of a majority, polls and analysts say.
 Rival alliances, including those run by Prime Minister Ismail Sabri Yaakob and former premier Muhyiddin Yassin, could come together to clinch the required numbers and deny Anwar the top job.

 The top issues for voters are the economic outlook, with growth expected to slow, and rising inflation.
 Many Malaysians are also frustrated with recent political instability that they think has taken politicians' focus away off economic development.
-Anwar's Pakatan Harapan coalition is forecast to secure the largest share of votes at 35%, according to a survey by British research firm YouGov on Wednesday.
-The Perikatan alliance led by Muhyiddin is on course for 20% and Ismail's Barisan Nasional 17%, the survey showed.
+Anwar's Pakatan Harapan coalition is forecast to secure the largest share of votes at 33.6%, according to a survey released on Friday by independent pollster Merdeka Center.
+The Perikatan alliance led by Muhyiddin was polling at 20.3% and Ismail's Barisan Nasional 15.4%.

+Pakatan Harapan coalition was on track to win the most seats at 82 of the 222 total, Merdeka said, while 45 seats were too close to call, based on the survey conducted Wednesday through Friday.
+Anwar was the most popular candidate for prime minister at 33%.
+"The competition in many seats will be very close among the competing parties," Merdeka said.

 Ismail's and Muhyiddin's alliances are part of the ruling coalition but contesting the election separately.
 Anwar, a former finance minister and deputy prime minister, has appeared at big rallies vowing to create political stability, heal divisions between the Muslim-majority Malays and other ethnic groups and restore the economy by bringing in jobs and investment.